Asbolus/24-Puzzle-cpp-SFML-A-star-algorithm/README.md

 and the empty tile is at Row #1 (index starts from 0),<br>
 so 14 + 1 = 15 is odd.<br>

-You can see [here](https://www.cs.bham.ac.uk/~mdr/teaching/modules04/java2/TilesSolvability.html) to know why is that formula works.
+You can see [here](https://www.cs.bham.ac.uk/~mdr/teaching/modules04/java2/TilesSolvability.html) to know why that formula works.

 Using:
 ------